sbgn/sbgn/docs/about2.md

 | ![Hucka](https://sbgn.github.io/sbgn/images/about/photo-hucka.jpg) | Michael Hucka | Invited in 2009.
 Ph.D. in Computer Science and <br>Engineering.
 Senior Research Fellow at Caltech.
 He has <br>chaired the SBML effort by community consensus since <br>2003.
 Today he works on all aspects of SBML and is <br>involved with BioModels.net activities. |
 | ![Bader](https://sbgn.github.io/sbgn/images/about/photo-bader.png) | Gary Bader | Invited in 2010.
 Ph.D.
 Biochemistry.
 Works <br>on biological network analysis and pathway information <br>resources as an Assistant Professor at The Donnelly <br>Centre at the University of Toronto.
 He has been <br>involved in leading development of protein interaction <br>and pathway databases and standards, including <br>the BioPAX biological pathways exchange language. |
 | ![Thomas](https://sbgn.github.io/sbgn/images/about/photo-thomas.jpg) | Paul Thomas | Invited in 2011.
 Ph.D.
 Associate Professor <br>of Preventive Medicine (Chief, Division of Bioinformatics) <br>and Biology, University of Southern California, Los <br>Angeles.
 Works on the evolution of gene function and <br>biological systems, and is a PI of the Gene Ontology project. |
+-->

+* Igor Goryanin, SBGN PI, joined in 2009.
+* Hiroaki Kitano, SBGN PI, joined in 2009.
+* Falk Schreiber, SBGN PI joined in 2013.
+* Michael Hucka, invited in 2009, PhD in Computer Science and Engineering.
+Senior Research Fellow at Caltech.
+He has chaired the SBML effort by community consensus since 2003.
+Today he works on all aspects of SBML and is involved with BioModels.net activities.
+* Gary Bader, invited in 2010, PhD Biochemistry.
+Works on biological network analysis and pathway information resources as an Assistant Professor at The Donnelly Centre at the University of Toronto.
+He has been involved in leading development of protein interaction and pathway databases and standards, including the BioPAX biological pathways exchange language.
+* Paul Thomas, invited in 2011, PhD, Associate Professor of Preventive Medicine and Biology, University of Southern California, Los Angeles.
+Works on the evolution of gene function and biological systems, PI of the Gene Ontology project.

 Kurt Kohn was an invited member between 2009 and 2010.
 Nicolas Le Novère was a PI and invited member between 2009 and 2015.